 "John, I'm a friend of Bob.
 I work in the Baptist Church."

 "Well, fock Bob!
 He never said anything about you."

-Davis was gone when Richards and Bradshaw arrived the next morning.
+Davis was gone when Timmins and Bradshaw arrived the next morning.
 They were met by the worse for wear Desmond.

 "John!
 What are you talking about?"

 "John!
 Your friend who stayed here last night, who works in the Boptist Church yonder," explained Desmond as he gave a coriaceous jowl a brisk scratch.

 Bradshaw ushered the confused half-wit on his way.
 He turned to Timmins and shook his head.